thauburger/js-heap/README.md

 });
 ```

-The comparison function behaves like a `sort` function you would pass into a standard [Javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+The comparison function behaves like a [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) function you would pass into a standard [Javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

-The default comparison function is the one shown above - which organizes a heap such that the highest numeric priority is at the top.
+The default comparison function is the one shown above - the heap is organized so that the highest numeric priority is at the top.

+## Heap Values

 A node in the heap can be whatever you'd like: